 First, you will need a visa.
 Citizens of certain countries, including the U.S. and the U.K., can stay for up to six months in any 12 without a visa.
 If you plan on staying more than this, you need a visa, even if it’s just a tourist one.
 These are easy to come by if you are working or studying for a specific amount of time.

 However, if you plan on moving full-time, you can try the Ontario Immigrant Nominee Program (OINP).
 This program will help you move if you have specific skills that are needed in the province.
 Currently, this means computer skills, nursing, and finance.
 The list changes as and when the economy needs it, so it’s worth checking regularly.

 Alternatively, you can try the Federal Skilled Worker Program.
 This point-based system will give you a visa if you score over 67 points.
 Everything from age, occupation, education, language, and transferrable skills is evaluated.

-- Canada Visa Guide – all about Canadian immigration programmes, visa types, and how to get the visa you need.
+- Canada Visa Guide – all about Canadian immigration programs, visa types, and how to get the visa you need.

-If you like the sound of living in Ontario but aren’t sure what is the best place for you, we’ve picked five of our favourite places to live.
-Ontario has lots of variety, so whether you like the bustle of an inner-city or want to live a quiet life, there is a place for you.
+If you like the sound of living in Ontario but aren’t sure what is the best place for you, we’ve picked five of our favorite places to live.
+Ontario has lots of variety, so whether you like the bustle of an inner city or want to live a quiet life, there is a place for you.

 Old Town and the distillery district are particularly charming and host an incredible Christmas market.